How to Calm an Overwhelmed Mind

 Longer exhales activate the parasympathetic nervous system, helping thoughts slow down naturally.

-Breath regulation is a widely supported method for calming mental overwhelm
+Breath regulation is a widely supported method for calming mental overwhelm: NCBI

 6. Shrink the Mental Horizon